Trusted WordPress tutorials, when you need them most.

 Apart from adding the GTIN, ISBN, or MPN schema for your goods, another way to make your site noticeable for search engines is to add your products to Google Shopping.

 Google Shopping is a virtual marketplace where users can search, view, and compare products from different vendors.
-By adding your products to this market, you can bring more traffic to your site and generate more revenue.
+By adding your products to this market, you can bring more traffic to your eCommerce store and generate more revenue.

 To add your products here, you must first create an account in the Google Merchant Center.

-Once you do that, link your account to your Google AdWords account.
+Once that’s set up, you should link it to your Google Ads account.

 GMC account has now been linked to the Google Ads account